<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 It's a win-win situation.

-You both get content to post, and you cross-pollinate each other's followings.
+You both get content to post and cross-pollinate each other's followings.

-Check out this example of a local photographer and local artist doing a collab post:
+Check out this example of an artist doing a collab with a popular animated series.

 25. Carousels